 At Bogaards Law, we use this same simple and straightforward approach in every claim we handle.
 We start by making sure that the victim obtains needed medical help.
 Nothing is more important than your well-being.
 Next, we gather evidence that supports your claim for damages.
 There is normally a direct relationship between the amount and quality of evidence the victim/plaintiff presents and the amount of compensation the jury awards.
 Finally, we stand up for your legal rights, both in court and at the negotiating table.

 Personal injuries come in many forms.
 A few of them are one-off accidents, but for the most part, negligence, or a lack of care, causes these injuries.
 At Bogaards Law, we handle a diverse array of personal injury claims, including:

-At Bogaards Law, we also help swimming pool drowning victims, medical malpractice victims, and other types of negligence claims.
+At Bogaards Law, we also help swimming pool drowning victims and other types of negligence claims.

 In a nutshell, negligence victims are usually entitled to compensation for both their economic and noneconomic losses.

 A serious injury, like a head injury, is incredibly expensive.
 The hospital bills alone might easily exceed $100,000.
 That figure does not include things like lost wages and property damage.